SUNCAT-Center/catmap/docs/source/topics/code_overview.rst

 just python scripts.
 In addition it is very useful to also have an "input file" which contains the raw data about the energetics of the reaction model.
-An example of how to create an input file based on a table-like format is given in the `1 - Generating an Input File <wiki/1%20Generating%20an%20Input%20File>`__ tutorial.
+An example of how to create an input file based on a table-like format is given in the :doc:`../tutorials/generating_an_input_file` tutorial.

 Each class described in the **Code Structure** section will require some specialized parameters.
 Some of these parameters are common to all